Acceptable Use Policy (ISP-09)

 Members of staff and research postgraduates should not use a personal (non-University provided) email account to conduct University business and should maintain a separate, personal email account for personal email correspondence.

-Where University members are permitted to use non-University provided email clients, these must not synchronise email data with cloud services with which the University has no formal agreement.
+Where University members are permitted to use non-University provided email clients, these must not synchronise email data with cloud services with which the University has no formal agreement, for example backing up University email with personal iCloud storage.

 3.3.
 Personal Use of Facilities